samshawcraft/shiori-os/readme.md

 Functionality
 -------------

-According to Prof. Kai Dong's requirements for writing an OS from scratch in the summer of 2025, the OS completed in the experiment should at least reach the level of a 2nd Gen of OS.
-Furthermore, if any one of the features in the 3rd Gen of OS is implemented, the experiment would get extra marks.
+According to Prof. Kai Dong's requirements for writing an OS from scratch in the spring of 2025, the OS completed in the experiment should at least reach the level of a 2nd Gen OS.
+Furthermore, if any one of the features in the 3rd Gen OS is implemented, the experiment would get extra marks.

 > 1st Gen, vacuum tube (1945-1955) — mainframe: Libraries
 > - “OS”: a set of libraries of commonly-used functions.